AquaShyWasp/AutoOS/README.md

 To make your own script for AutoOS:
 Create your script in the scripts folder.
+You must name it this way:
+`[Category]ScriptName.ahk`
+Category you can type whatever you want but would be nice if everyone uses a set of standard categories.

 Add this lines at the top:

 ```
-If StrInclude(A_ScriptDir, "AutoOS/Scripts")
-  #Include ./lib/AOS.ahk
+ScriptLoaded := true

+RunScript()
+{
+	; Your script goes here.
+	return
+}
 ```

-This can be removed when you finish the script but it's useful to have while you develop the script.

 Personally I'm a Scite4ahk user, but until you are familiar with AutoOS classes, methods and functions, I would recommend you use AHKStudio.
 This is because AHKStudio makes an excellent at autocompleting stuff that is included or is in a library while Scite4ahk doesn't do it so well.
 This is the reason we add the code above at the top of our script, so your IDE/Text editor can fetch AutoOS classes and functions.